amiruzzaman/ASL_research/README.md

 This is where you'll access the frontend site, it will communicate with the backend (running on port `5000`) via AJAX.
 In production these two webservers are expected to be unified by a reverse proxy.

+Both the frontend and backend are set up to reload on file change, double check any errors that may be appearing in the `mprocs` UI.

 ### Managing Dependencies